Yogakani/JWT/README.md

 # JWT
-Spring Boot with Spring Security (JWT) and Hazlecast Testing : Cucumber with JUnit
+Spring Boot with Spring Security (JWT), Hazlecast and Testing : Cucumber with JUnit